Terms and Conditions

 4.3 Stripe Express Accounts

 - Secure Payments are processed securely through Stripe.
-By using payment features, users agree to Stripe's Terms and Conditions
+By using Secure Payment features, users agree to Stripe's Terms of Service

 - Funds are transferred to your Stripe Express account after payment is captured